Go to the main content

 The twin peaks of social comparison — at 16 when we're desperately figuring out who we are, and at 66 when we're anxiously tallying who we became — reveal an uncomfortable truth about how we construct and evaluate our identities against others' lives.

-I've watched this pattern play out countless times, both in my own life and in the lives around me.
-At 15, I remember meticulously cataloging who made varsity, who got asked to prom, who earned the highest grades.
-At 70, having recently retired from teaching, I find myself doing a different kind of accounting: whose retirement looks more fulfilling, whose children call more often, whose health remains intact.
+At 15, comparison looks like cataloging who made varsity, who got asked to prom, who earned the highest grades.
+At 70, it becomes a different kind of accounting: whose retirement looks more fulfilling, whose children call more often, whose health remains intact.
+The underlying mechanism is identical.
+The stakes feel higher.

 Why we keep score when we're young